Electromagnetic Field Radiation (EMF), Interference (EMI), and Compatibility (EMC) Consulting Services

 4. Identification of Potential Risks.

-• Highlight equipment or locations vulnerable to EMI problems.
+Highlight equipment or locations that are vulnerable to EMI issues.

 5. Comprehensive Site or System Coverage.

-• Often includes airborne (radiated) and line-bound (conducted) interference checks.
+Often includes checks for airborne (radiated) and line-bound (conducted) interference.

 6. Use of Specialized Measurement Techniques.